Skip to content

 Travel insurance won’t usually cover situations where you miss your flight after checking in your luggage, but if the airline misplaces your luggage temporarily, they may cover essential costs.
 If this happens you should contact the airline's customer service desk immediately.

-Will my return flight be valid?
+Will my return flight be valid if I miss a connecting flight?

 Missing your first flight can have repercussions for your return flight, particularly if you don't notify the airline.
 It's likely that your return flight will be cancelled if the tickets were booked together.
 If purchased separately, the risk is lower, but it's still crucial to inform the airline.

-How much can I claim for?
+How much can I claim for a missed connecting flight?

-Be aware that there is a cap on the amount you can claim for missed connecting flights, which varies from policy to policy.
+There is a cap on the amount you can claim for missed connecting flights, which varies from policy to policy.
 This could range from a few hundred to several thousand pounds.

 To make a claim on your travel insurance for a missed flight, you’ll need to gather evidence to support your claim: